 CAL FIRE provides SCFD with its estimated expenditures for budget purposes, which includes salaries and benefits, other operating costs, debt service calculations and capital expenditures.
 CAL FIRE only bills SCFD for costs incurred in providing the contracted services.
 CAL FIRE participates in the CalPERS pension system.
-CAL FIRE has incurred a significant unfunded actuarial liability (UAL) balance on its pension obligations.
+CAL FIRE has incurred a significant unfunded actuarial liability (UAL) balance on its pension obligations, however, SCFD does not assume any CalPERS pension liability associated with CAL FIRE employees.
 Annual payments on this UAL are projected to increase for the foreseeable future and will continue to represent a significant portion of SCFD's costs associated with the service contract.